awsdocs/aws-cost-management-user-guide/doc_source/amortizing-ri.md

 The number of unused normalized units for a size\-flexible regional RI that you didn't use during this billing period\.

 ** reservation/unusedRecurringFee**
 The recurring fees associated with your unused reservation hours for Partial Upfront and No Upfront RIs\.
 Because All Upfront RIs don't have recurring fees greater than `0`, the value for All Upfront RIs is `0`\.

 ** reservation/unusedAmortizedUpfrontFeeForBillingPeriod**
-The amortized portion of the initial upfront fee for All Upfront RIs and Partial Upfront RIs\.
+The amortized\-upfront\-fee\-for\-billing\-period\-column amortized portion of the initial upfront fee for All Upfront RIs and Partial Upfront RIs\.
 Because there are no upfront payments for No Upfront RIs, the value for No Upfront RIs is `0`\.

 ## Reserved Instance Effective Costs<a name="effective-costs"></a>